 Most information is given through vision which makes signage one of the most important features within buildings or interchanges.
 Maximising the visibility and legibility of signs enables people with sight loss to orientate and navigate areas with as little difficulty as possible.
-In addition to the requirements below, signage should confirm to the Sign Design Guide.66
+In addition to the requirements below, signage should confirm to the Sign Design Guide.67

-65 British Standards Institution, 'BS EN 81-21:2018 Safety rules for the construction and installation of lifts - lifts for the transport of persons and goods.
-New passenger and goods passenger lifts in existing buildings' (2018).
-66 Barker P and Fraser J, 'Sign Design Guide: a guide to inclusive signage' (JMU and Sign Design Society, 2004).
+67 Barker P and Fraser J, 'Sign Design Guide: a guide to inclusive signage' (JMU and Sign Design Society, 2004).